vadimdemedes/interactor/readme.md

 ### Running an interactor

 You should put your code into `run()` method of your interactor class.
-This function can be a "regular" function, generator function or function that returns a `Promise`:
+This function can be a "regular" function, async function or function that returns a `Promise`:

 ```js
 class SaveComment extends Interactor {